Aethodia/Legislation/Code/Law/LegalInterpretation.rst

 - A legally-active file in this repository is a "Law", and its legally-binding subcomponents are "provisions".

-- Wherever not explicitly stated, legal provisions are assumed to use the binding-level that ``DevolutionSchema`` sets as default.
+- Wherever not explicitly stated, legal provisions are assumed to use the binding-level that ``DevolutionSchema:LegalBindings`` sets as default.

 Footnotes
 ============================================================